COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 Three scientists have analyzed the rates of divergence for seven metazoan genes with interesting results.
 Although the data are rather loose, all seem to indicate that these genes began to diverge from their respective common ancestor genes much longer ago than the Cambrian explosion.
 The three scientists conclude, "...the only reasonable interpretation is that the metazoan phyla began to diverge long before the Cambrian."
 This conclusion directly challenges the consensus of paleontology that dates the Cambrian explosion at 570 — or maybe only 530 — million years ago.
 But when the data are interpreted within the neo-Darwinian paradigm, this conclusion is not unreasonable.

 The data look different from the perspective of Cosmic Ancestry.
 According to this paradigm, the genes for evolutionary advances were delivered to Earth in the same manner as life on Earth originally.
-Life originally came as bacterial spores delivered by comets.
-Genes for further evolution could come within bacterial spores or within viruses carried by comets.
+Life originally came as hardy cells such as bacterial spores, delivered by comets probably.
+Genes for further evolution could come within similar cells, or within viruses, also carried by comets.
 Such genes would reside within lower life forms as silent DNA until all the pieces were in place for the next evolutionary step.
 The pieces would include:

 • evolutionary developments (mouths before teeth),